Abhishek15122001/Abhishek15122001/README.md

 - 👋 Hi, I’m abhishek
 - 👀 I’m interested in  FULLSTACKWEBDEVELOPMENT
 - 🌱 I’m currently learning ANGULAR,HTML,CSS,TYPESCRIPT,JAVA,SQL.
-- 💞️ I’m looking to collaborate on FRONTEND DEVELOPMENT SIDE.
+- 💞️ I’m looking to collaborate on DEVELOPMENT SIDE.

 <!---
 Abhishek15122001/Abhishek15122001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.